hamedhaghighi/ML-assisted-annotation/README.md

 ```shell
 python ML-ADA.py --cfg CONFIG_PATH
 ```
-In the case of GUI, either manually set the paramters or browse the config files using "Import Config" button on the opened window.
+In the case of GUI, either manually set the parameters or browse the config files using the "Import Config" button on the opened window.

 ## **Configuration Guide**

-Following is the description of each parameter in the json configuration file:
+Following is the description of each parameter in the JSON configuration file:

 | Parameter | Description |
 | :---        |    :----  |